September 25, 2018

 - In addition to the requirements mentioned above, if the primary language of the pupil is other than English, the pupil shall demonstrate English language proficiency on the English Language Proficiency Assessments for California.

-For more information on number of State Seals of Biliteracy by school district, email the CDE Communications Office at firstname.lastname@example.org.
+For more information on number of State Seals of Biliteracy by school district, email the CDE Communications Division at firstname.lastname@example.org.

 # # # #